joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 2.0.19 =

+* Bug fix: Add to Cart form should not be displayed when the post is hidden due to post password protection.

 = 2.0.18 =

 * Bug fix: When tickets were moved to another event, they only appeared in reports if the same payment also purchased tickets on that event.